unoacm/code_court/code_court/docs/developer_setup.md

 ## Intro
 Currently code\_court only runs on unix systems (linux, macos, etc).
 If you only have access to windows machines you have a few options (in order of preferability):

-1. [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (I haven't confirmed that this works, but I think it should)
+1. [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Should work for development, however with the current Windows Build(1709), docker is difficult to work with)
 2. Run a linux [virtual machine](https://www.virtualbox.org/)
 3. Run a linux container with [docker](https://www.docker.com/docker-windows)
 4. Use a linux server (I like [Linode](https://www.linode.com/), [AWS](https://aws.amazon.com/) would be a good choice too)